matzsoft/kakuro/README.md

 7. Mouse click - if the total value is valid, accept it and select the clicked on cell.
 ### Reject the new value (revert to the old value)
 The ESC key will exit total editing mode and return the total to the value it had before editing began.
-## Help with find errors
+## Help with finding errors
 The bane of data entry is checking for errors.
 The kakuro app provides two tools to help.
 They are both items in the File menu.
 ### Check for Errors
 This menu item will check the puzzle for obvious errors and bring up a dialog to report them.
 Note than row are column numbers are one based for normal human consumption.
-An example error is an empty cell to the right of an unused cell.
+An example error is when an empty cell is to the right of an unused cell.
 It has no across total to belong to and is reported as an orphaned cell.
 ### Audio Verify
 This menu item uses the Mac speech synthesis capability to read the contents of the puzzle aloud.